 IBM Cloud Video (formerly UStream)

-IBM Cloud Video is a result of the IBM’s acquisition of UStream in 2016.
+IBM Cloud Video is a result of IBM’s acquisition of UStream in 2016.
 This marked the merger of the two businesses.
 Today, IBM Cloud Video provides a video live streaming service, alongside other cloud computing services.

 IBM Cloud Video features include: